 Proposed Alternative 1.
-Universal believes the best means to achieve FDA's health objectives is to establish a well-regulated, legal market for menthol products.
-The Agency notes combustible cigarette use, both menthol and non-menthol, is declining at a considerable rate.
-Euromonitor International projects this trend will continue and annual cigarette volume sales will decrease 17.0% between 2021 and 2025.
-Similarly, the data projects an estimated 10.0% volume decrease for menthol cigarettes between 2021 and 2025 in the absence of the proposed product standard.
-103

-Such a market-driven phase out of these products lessens the harm caused by the Proposed Rule's immediate reduction in tobacco leaf and allows the agricultural sector to gradually shift reliance away from tobacco.
-If the Agency were to additionally harness the regulatory tools already at their disposal to ensure a well-regulated, legal market-such as advertisement restrictions and promulgating and enforcing the rule to increase the legal age of purchase to 21-FDA could achieve greater health equity and reduced overall menthol use while minimizing negative externalities (such as the risk of an illicit market).
+Universal believes the best means to achieve FDA's health objectives is to establish a well-regulated, legal market for flavored cigars.
+According to the 2020 National Youth Tobacco Survey, high school usage of cigars fell from 11.6% to 5.0% between 2011 and 2020.
+This was the result of joint government and industry efforts to curb youth use of tobacco products.
+Continuing this targeted reduction of these products lessens the harm caused by the Proposed Rule's immediate reduction in tobacco leaf and allows the agricultural sector to gradually shift reliance away from the crop.
+If the Agency were to harness the regulatory tools already at their disposal to ensure a well-regulated, legal market-such as advertisement restrictions, education opportunities, and promulgating the rule to increase the legal age of purchase to 21-FDA could achieve greater health equity and reduced overall flavored cigar use while minimizing negative externalities (such as the risk of an illicit market).